costarc/MSXPi/README.md

 - Main data transfer routine (senddatablock / receivedatablock) rewritten to allow retries and block size configuration
 - Many functions removed (deprecated) resulting in a less complex and easier to maintain and expand solution
 - All clients rewritten based on a simple and better communication logic
-- Addition of new program AT28C256.COM to write roms to the new EEPROM in the interface
 - Many improvements and bug fixes
 - More stable softwre architecture

-Other non functional changes includes a new design using KiCad 5 instead of Eagle, some more jumpers to support new EEPROM features.
+Other non functional changes includes a new design using KiCad 5 instead of Eagle.

 Limitations and bugs
 - To write a rom to the eeprom, you may need to specify the slot number where the MSXPi is plugged - there is not, currently, an automated and failsafe method to detect on whaat slot the epprom is connected.